-If you have any intention of swimming in the Dead Sea, Jordan with kids – here’s exactly what you need to know before you go!!!
+If you have any intention of swimming in the Dead Sea with kids, here’s what you need to know before you go!!!

 What is the Dead Sea?

-Despite its name, it’s not actually a sea (no water flows out) but a saltwater lake – in fact – one of the saltiest in the world – almost 10x saltier than the ocean.
-It is the lowest land point on earth and at 304m in depth, the deepest hypersaline lake in the world.
+Despite its name, it’s not actually a sea (no water flows out) but a saltwater lake – one of the saltiest in the world – almost 10x saltier than the ocean.
+It is the lowest land point on earth and, at 304m in depth, the deepest hypersaline lake in the world.

-So should I visit the Dead Sea with kids?
+So should I visit the Dead Sea with the kids?

-Whilst the novelty of floating weightlessly on the Dead Sea itself is an appealing novelty, there is much more to the Dead Sea.
-It is also known for its healing mineral muds and luxury resorts, so would we include the Dead Sea on a Jordan road trip?
-Absolutely!
+Whilst the novelty of floating weightlessly on the Dead Sea is appealing, there is much more to the Dead Sea.
+It is also known for its healing mineral muds and luxury resorts.
+A visit to the Dead Sea is a must for every Jordan or Israel itinerary.

 So you think you’re game to tackle “swimming” in the Dead Sea with kids?
 Game on!